carlnotsagan/ast400a/syllabus.md

 solving activities (individual and in group), and student presentations.
 Some problem solving activities will be of computational nature.

-This is also a class with \"writing emphasis\", which will be included as part of homework and the final presentation.
+This is also a class with "writing emphasis", which will be included as part of homework and the final presentation.

 # Recommended textbooks and resources